This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-- Rehabilitation: After you recover, you may need physical, occupational, or speech therapy.
+- Rehabilitation may be recommended after you recover.
+You may need physical, occupational, or speech therapy.
 These may help to improve movement, decrease pain, maintain daily activities, and improve your ability to eat or speak.

 Prevent mosquito contact: